DylanBurnsFont/ArcheroOCR/README.md

 The command line output shows the amount of hits on the boss.
 It could be that due to reasons an entry in the leaderboard gets skipped.
 You should still supervise the output and fill the gaps/errors that may occur.

 ## Character Recognition (OCR)
 This project uses easyOCR.
-Through testing the reading of the players scores were very accurate.
-There are however problems with player names especially those with characters not in the latin alphabet.
-The file [nameCorrection.json](nameCorrection.json) aims to fix the some this issue.
+Through testing the reading of the players' scores were very accurate.
+There were, however, problems with player names especially those with characters not in the latin alphabet.
+The file [nameCorrection.json](nameCorrection.json) aims to fix this problem.

 This file is just a dictionary where you can add incorrect readings of a player's name and it's corrected version.
-If the output of the OCR is coincides with a reading in the file it will correct it to the indicated version.
+If the output of the OCR coincides with a reading in the file it will correct it to the indicated version.
 This file is a dictionary so the keys (incorrect names) must not appear more than once in the file.

-The entries on the left are the keys (Incorrect names) and the entries on the right are the values (Corrected names)
+The entries on the left are the keys (Incorrect name) and the entries on the right are the values (Correct name)

-**Example of the contents of the file**
+**Example of file structure and content**
 ```json
 {
     "N4m31": "NAmE1",